 - Stay connected.
 While social distancing and staying away from one another has become the new normal, it is critical to maintain social connections in ways that are safe: telephone calls, emailing and chatting on social media, writing letters, and making use of technology for virtual get-togethers, classes, religious services, etc.

 - Turn off the news.
 It is important to ensure you’re up to date regarding the latest recommendations, guidelines, and status of the virus, yet it is also very easy to quickly become overloaded with too much information.
 Try to curb your news watching to no more than an hour per day, and also make sure the source you’re gaining information from is reliable.

 - Take care of yourself.
 Establish a routine which includes at least seven hours of sleep per night, 30 minutes of exercise daily, and a balanced and healthy diet.
 You will be aiding both your emotional state as well as your immune system by making good lifestyle choices.

-Grace Home Care is always here to partner with you in providing trusted, dependable Topeka senior care services.
-Our home care services are delivered in the safety and comfort of home, helping older adults improve emotional, physical, and social wellbeing.
-Whether the need is for just a couple hours every week of respite care enabling family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, contact us online or call us at 785-286-2273 to learn more about our professional Topeka senior care services.
-For a full list of all of the communities we serve, please visit our Service Area page.
+Grace Home Care is always here to partner with you in providing dependable companion care in Topeka.
+Our home and companion care services are delivered in the safety and comfort of home, helping older adults improve emotional, physical, and social wellbeing.
+Whether the need is for just a couple hours every week of respite care enabling family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, contact us online or call us at 785-286-2273 to learn more about our trusted companion care in Topeka.